ET Finds Employer Did Not Follow Fair Process While Dismissing Employee (Mr R Parry v EDF Trading Ltd)

 The Facts in Mr R Parry v EDF Trading Ltd

 Mr R Parry (“the Claimant”) commenced work with EDF Trading Ltd (“the Respondent”) within its Treasury Department.
-He became a Junior Trader in 2018 and then was promoted to the role of Trader.
+He became a Junior Trader in 2018 and was then promoted to the role of Trader.
 He was responsible for pricing and managing structured long-term power and gas deals.
-The Claimant also marked the long-term power and gas curves, along the Head of Trading.
+The Claimant also marked the long-term power and gas curves along the Head of Trading.

 The Claimant argues that: